-Research Support for Publication and Reward
+Monetary Incentive - Research Support and Research Reward

-The University supports its faculty members by covering expenditures associated with publishing in high-impact journals that are SCOPUS indexed.
-The provision of research support for faculty members' publication is projected based on the annual research plan submitted by the academic departments.
-Furthermore, the University provides annual research rewards for faculty members for their achievement on publications in SCOPUS indexed journals and other defined research scholarly activities.
+The University supports its faculty members when meeting research expectations by covering partial expenditures associated with publishing research articles in peer-reviewed journals that are indexed in SCOPUS.
+The provision of research support for faculty members' publication is projected based on the annual research plan submitted by their colleges.
+Furthermore, the University provides annual research rewards for faculty members who meet and exceed research productivity.